Wiley Encyclopedia of Forensic Science

 It covers all topics which, either as part of an established forensic discipline or as a potentially useful emerging discipline, are of interest to those involved in the forensic process.
-This work represents the interdisciplinary nature of forensic sciences and covers such key areas as:
+This work represents the interdisciplinary nature of forensic sciences.

-This includes both the scientific methodology and the admissibility of evidence.
-The encyclopedia also provides case studies of landmark cases in the definition and practice of forensic science including Frye v.
+• Provides case studies of landmark cases in the definition and practice of forensic science including Frye v.
 United States and Kumho Tire v.
-Carmichael.
+Carmichael

 The online edition of this comprehensive reference work offers all the content of the printed edition, along with the full functionality of an electronic major reference work including:

-The Wiley Encyclopedia of Forensic Science was most recently updated in June 2013, when these updated articles were published:Children: Suggestibility of
+The Wiley Encyclopedia of Forensic Science was most recently updated in December 2015, including these new articles:

 For further new and updated articles click here